Terran-M-R/CanonVault/README.md

 # CanonVault

-> A centralized creative writing management platform with AI-powered story bible, continuity checking, and public publishing.
+> CanonVault is a centralized creative writing management platform that brings every stage of the writing process – drafting, organizing, checking, collaborating, and publishing into one place, powered by IBM's Granite AI.

 Built for the **IBM Global AI Builders Challenge — July 2026: Reimagine Creative Industries with AI**.